-In this article, we will look into details about What is Middleware in .NET Core?
+In this article, we will learn about Middleware in .NET Core.

 Middleware in .NET Core is similar to HttpHandlers and HttpModules which were part of classic ASP.NET.
-When a user hit the request from a client such as a browser then before it hits the controller, it has to pass through multiple Http Processes and here Middleware comes into the picture.
+When a user hits the request from a client such as a browser then before it hits the controller, it has to pass through multiple HTTP processes and here Middleware comes into the picture.

 What is Middleware?